Moselle: laid-back tour

 The Moselle’s valley seems to be entwined by grapevines; let it take you on a very special trip!
 On short daily stages, you will follow the wide loops of the river, enjoying your time on the saddle as well as the many worthwhile breaks.
 Discover Treves and its 2000 years of history, taste the light and fruity wines of the Moselle and walk around the narrow streets of the picturesque villages.
 You will have enough time for it all!

 1. day Arriving in Trier

-You should plan in enough time to visit the historical centre of the town, the emperor’s thermae and the Porta Nigra (It is possible to arrive by train/ parking facilities at the hotel/ rental bike at the hotel).
+You should plan enough time to visit the historical centre of the town.
+During a guided city tour you will see a selection of the classics.
+With the Porta Nigra, the Cathedral and Church of Our Lady, and the Basilica, you will pass no less than four buildings that are part of our UNESCO World Heritage.
+(It is possible to arrive by train/ parking facilities at the hotel/ rental bike at the hotel).

 2. day Trier - Mehring 23 km

 On the Moselle cycle path you leave Germany's oldest city and roll comfortably past the old ferry tower from Schweich to Mehring.
 Marvel at the ruins of Villa Rustica, a country house or estate from the Roman Empire.
 Look forward to the small wine town of Mehring with lovingly designed narrow streets in the center, the so-called Moselgassen, which invite you to take a walk.
 Vine-covered gates open the wineries and give an insight into Moselle hospitality.
 Take a look, the winemakers are happy to have a chat and have a glass of wine with you.